kluctl/kluctl/docs/reference/commands/common-arguments.md

       --command-result-namespace string   Override the namespace to be used when writing command results. (default "kluctl-results")
+      --force-write-command-result        Force writing of command results, even if the command is run in dry-run mode.
-      --write-command-result              Enable experimental writing of command results into the cluster.
-Command results will be written into ConfigMaps in the kluctl-results namespace.
+      --no-write-command-result           Disable writing of command results into the cluster.

 ```
 <!-- END SECTION -->